Saddles, saddles and more saddles plus many more of our favorite things...

 Most saddles have some info / codes stamped into the leather, usually underneath a flap.
 This stamped info can often tell us many facts about your saddle, often indicating its exact age.
 Knowing this info can be very helpful to us in estimating a likely selling price range before actually seeing your saddle in person, so please include it if it's not too big an inconvenience for you.

-Our consignment fees follow a tiered rate schedule based on the final selling price of each saddle.
-Please refer to the table at the top of the consignment page.
-The consignment fee for accessories (girths, leathers, irons, saddle pads etc.) is 40%.
-We offer an exception rate of 30% for bridles selling at $399 and over.
+Our consignment fee for saddles is a flat 25%.
+The consignment fee for accessories (girths, leathers, irons, saddle pads etc. when accepted) is 40%.
 We will usually only accept fittings from customers also sending in a saddle unless multiple high end non-saddle items are being sent.
 We can only accept brand name fittings of a quality similar to that of our saddles, and in good or better condition.

 Every saddle is inspected by Fine Used Saddles for tree soundness and other problems that might make a saddle unsafe, unfit or in condition not acceptable for resale.
 If we find a repairable problem with your saddle we will consult with you having it fixed..
 Otherwise, it is possible the saddle will need to be returned to you at your expense.
 Side note: We've only had to do this two or three times over several years.
 Each saddle sold on consignment must have good, safe billets.
 Consignment saddles must be reasonably clean and in good condition or better.
 Condition ratings are at the discretion of Fine Used Saddles.
 The leather must have no rips or tears.
 We reserve the right to reject any consignment application.
 We reserve the right to also reject saddles once received if we deem them to have been misrepresented on the consignment application.